 Abstract: This paper analyzes the problem of weak instruments on identification, estimation, and inference in a simple nonparametric model of a triangular system.
 The paper derives a necessary and sufficient rank condition for identification, based on which weak identification is established.
 Then nonparametric weak instruments are defined as a sequence of reduced form functions where the associated rank shrinks to zero.
 The problem of weak instruments is characterized to be similar to the ill-posed inverse problem, which motivates the introduction of a regularization scheme.
 The paper proposes a penalized series estimation method to alleviate the effects of weak instruments.
 The rate of convergence of the resulting estimator is given, and it is shown that weak instruments slow down the rate and penalization derives a faster rate.
 Consistency and asymptotic normality results are also derived.
 Monte Carlo results are presented, and an empirical example is given, where the effect of class size on test scores is estimated nonparametrically.

-“Identification in a Generalization of Bivariate Probit Models with Endogenous Regressors” with Edward Vytlacil (Latest Version: July 28, 2014.
-Revise & Resubmit, The Journal of Econometrics)
+“Identification in a Generalization of Bivariate Probit Models with Endogenous Regressors” with Edward Vytlacil (Latest Version: April 21, 2015.
+Resubmitted, The Journal of Econometrics)

 “Reexamining The Secular Trend in the Standard of Living During Industrialization in Britain”